TanishkDhope/AgriChain/README.md

 # AgriChain

-TL;DR: AgriChain is an end-to-end system for tracking agricultural produce using blockchain (ERC-1155 tokens) and QR codes so that farmers receive fair prices and consumers receive verified produce.
+AgriChain is an end-to-end system for tracking agricultural produce using blockchain (ERC-1155 tokens) and QR codes so that farmers receive fair prices and consumers receive verified produce.
 Each physical batch is represented by ERC-1155 tokens; when a batch is split the tokens are split, allowing each resulting batch to be tracked individually.
 The project also includes a personalized agentic bot that helps farmers get fair price information and local market insights.

 **Key Goals**